ScalaIO/scala.io_web_main/en/events/launch-conference.md

 topic: Keynote
 ---

-You will have to see it to believe it !
+To let you best enjoy the content of this keynote, we prefer not to provide to many details.
+You really really don't want to miss it though !